maxmeffert/HowTo-8BitDo-SN30-Pro-USB-Gamepad-Xubuntu/README.md

-# How to use 8BitDo SN30pro USB Gamepad with Xubuntu
+# How to use 8BitDo SN30 Pro USB Gamepad with Xubuntu

-This Guide shows how to use the 8BitDo USB Gamepad with Xubuntu.
+This Guide shows how to use the 8BitDo SN30 Pro USB Gamepad with Xubuntu.